italoosorio/SilkBuilder-Doc/js_object/Button.js.md

 <a name="Button+setConfirmLabel"></a>

 ### setConfirmLabel(label)
-Sets the button's label for the confirmation dialog
+Sets the button's label for the confirmation dialog.

 **Kind**: instance method of [<code>Button</code>](#Button)